djanowski/disq/README.markdown

 A simple Disque client for Node.js and io.js.

-Currently under development.
-You won't be able to use this even if you wanted to.
+Currently under development, but it's already usable and useful.

 Inspired by [redic.js](https://github.com/cyx/redic.js) (which is inspired by [Redic](https://github.com/amakawa/redic)).